sreevisakh/sreevisakh.github.io.original/_posts/2017-06-14-simple-home-automation.md

 Remeber we have connected the VCC, GND, and another line to GPIO.
 So the above code will control the GPIO port.

-When you write a 1 to the port.
+When you write a 1/GPIO.HIGH to the port.
 GPIO will enable the port and Relay will allow current to flow & your device will Turn on and If you write a 0 it will turn off the relay opening the circuit and your device will turn off.

 ## Controlling android

 You can expose the above functions with a server & apis.
 Which you can call from yu android device.
-Task Automation Apps will help you send HTTP Rest calls to the PI to control them.
+Task Automation Apps will help you send HTTP Rest calls to the PI to control them. more on that later.

 ## Controlling with Iphone

-Apple have homekit which can be used to controlling home accessories.
+Apple have [homekit](https://developer.apple.com/support/homekit-accessory-protocol/) which can be used to controlling home accessories.
 Apple devices will detect these devices automatically.
-To mak our device a homekit supported device.
-We have to run a program inside pi and configure it according.
-HAP is used by apple for this communication..
+To make our device a homekit supported device,  We have to run a program inside pi and configure it accordingly.
+HAP is used by apple for this communication.
 You can see sample code [here](https://github.com/sreevisakh/HAP-NodeJS).

-After Cloing the repo and running Core.js you Iphone will detect you devices. and then you can control them with siri or through Control Center.
+After Cloning the repo and running Core.js your Iphone will detect your devices and then you can control them with siri or through Control Center.

+Try Saying Turn the light off or better Setup scenes inside and say "I'm Home"

 ## Detetcing your presence in home.